 TUM School of Education

-If your German might not be sufficient enough to take courses at the Technical University of Munich you are invited to visit the website of the Sprachenzentrum.
+If you think your German might not be of a sufficient standard to take courses at TUM, please refer to our language centre website, Sprachenzentrum.

 The Sprachenzentrum offers a wide range of courses in German (and also in other languages).

-Please note that basically all of our courses are taught in German (exception: Master's Program Research on Teaching and Learning)!
+Please note that all our courses are taught in German.
+There is, however, one exception: the Master's Program Research on Teaching and Learning is in English.